Abbasa5251/Open-S-Collab/readme.md

 -   a task managing app like Jira

-so [akzain](https://github.com/akzain) came up with the idea of have a wesite or an app that could do all the above things except for version control as [github](https://github.com) is irreplaceable
+so [akzain](https://github.com/akzain) came up with the idea of have a website or an app that could do all the above things except for version control as [github](https://github.com) is irreplaceable

 ### Tools and stacks we are using